 Manatee Technical College instructional faculty members will provide access to high-quality distance education curriculum that is aligned to state and industry standards.
-They will provide initial training on the use of the LMS, relevant to the specific course.
+They will provide initial training on the use of the LMS (Learning Management System), relevant to the specific course.
 The curriculum will be reviewed by an advisory panel of industry members and will use instructional materials that represent up-to-date and relevant theory within the discipline.
 The institution ensures timeliness of its responses (synchronously or asynchronously) to students' requests by placing a requirement on response times to no more than 24 hours during regular school hours.
-After school hours, holidays and weekend response will be outlined in course syllabi.
+After school hours, holidays and weekend response will be outlined in course syllabi and/or program specific guidelines manuals.
 Courses will be continually evaluated, both by the instructors and by administrators, to ensure that the elements of high-quality and standards-aligned online coursework are in place.